Education and School Development

 Kiongozi Primary School

 This primary school on the main road 15km to the north of Babati Town has been neglected for years, but with a new Head Teacher has come fresh impetus.
-The community have improved the toilets for the students and started to built new classrooms on the promise that if they build to the upper lintel, then the Government will complete them, but alas the demands on the Government cannot be stretched this far and we have been asked to step in.
+The community have improved the toilets for the students and started to build new classrooms on the promise that if they build to the upper lintel, then the Government will complete them, but alas the demands on the Government cannot be stretched this far and we have been asked to step in.
 In March 2024 we handed over a first of these classrooms, fully fitted out with desks, books and a photocopier.
-We aspire that by the end of 2024 we will have completed the block and built a further 3 classrooms to ensure that no more students have to use the very dangerous older classrooms.
+In January 2025 we handed over 5 more fully fitted out classrooms.

 Malangi Primary School